 Enmerkar is said, on clay tablets, to try and restore the disrupted linguistic unity of the inhabited areas around Uruk.

-The Sumerian language died out but their Akkadian neighbours’ language grew and developed into several modern languages.
+The Sumerian language died out (As related in "Why Did Yahweh Confuse The Languages?") but their Akkadian neighbours’ language grew and developed into several modern languages.
 Adam and his near offspring may have spoken some Sumerian, hence En became a prefix in those early years but then disappeared as Akkadian became the predominant language.
 Akkadian words eventually gave rise to the Hebrew language, among other languages, and although the Akkadian and Sumerian scribes both used cuneiform to record their words, their languages were unrelated.

 The Sumerian King List gives us the approximate year that Uruk became a recognized city as 4544 BC.
 Cain’s son Enoch would then be 264, relating to approximately 26 years old in our terms.
 The Sumerian King List also mentions that Mesh-ki-ang-gasher (Cain) seems to disappear and may have drowned in the sea.
 Cain does not have the honor of having his own toledoth in the book of Genesis but we do read of his posterity up to six generations.
 Genesis mentions that Cain’s sixth generation included TubalCain, who forged all kinds of tools out of bronze and iron.
 The city of Uruk was well on its feet by the time Tubal-Cain was working with metal.